fadushin/esp8266/micropython/daemons/README.md

 The `http_file_handler.Handler` request handler is designed to service files on the ESP8266 file system, relative to a specified file system root path (e.g., `/www`).

 This handler will display the contents of the path specified in the HTTP GET URL, relative to the specified root path.
-If path refers to a file on the file system, the file contents are removed.
-If the path refers to a directory, and the directory does not contain an `index.html` file, the directory contents are provided as a sequence of hyperlinks.
+If path refers to a file on the file system, the file contents are returned.
+If the path refers to a directory, and the directory does not contain an `index.html` file, the directory contents are provided as a list of hyperlinks.
 Otherwise, the request will result in a 404/Not Found HTTP error.

 The default root path for the `http_file_handler.Handler` is `/www`.
 For example, the following constructor will result in a file handler that expects HTTP artifacts to reside in the `/www` directory of the micropython file system: